gbrolo/afd-construction/README.md

-# Thompson's Algorithm
+# NFA to DFA

-An implementation of McNaughton-Yamada-Thompson's algorithm in Java to create an AFN from a Regular Expression.
+An implementation of McNaughton-Yamada-Thompson's algorithm in Java to create an AFN from a Regular Expression, which is then converted to a DFA using transitions tables.

 ## Getting Started